LumenTheFairy/2p1c/README.md

 ###Supported Systems

-2p1c currently supports NES, SNES, Gameboy, and GBA.
+2p1c currently supports NES, SNES, GB, GBC, and GBA.

 2p1c will only run on a Windows os (BizHawk does not have recent versions for other operating systems anyway.)